|Born||in Chittagong, Bangladesh|

 |Height||5' 8" (1.73 m)|

 Mini Bio (1)

 Moheen Reeyad was born into a Bengali-speaking Muslim family in Chittagong, Bangladesh, on March 26, 1990, and grew up in this city.
 He was considered despite poor grades at school.
-In the late 90s from his childhood until the age of sixteen, he was trying to become an artist.
-But after finishing school-days he decided again to write.
+In the late 90s since his childhood until the age of sixteen, he was trying to become an artist.
+But after finishing school-days he decided to write.
 Since 2009, he started to editing Shankhabash, a Bengali little magazine.
 Next few years he had been involved with the Bengali poet-philosopher Shobuj Taposh in their theoretical discussion into a new ultramodern philosophy- Drishtantaism.
 He was the pioneer analyst and young critic of this concept.

 - IMDb Mini Biography By: Poetry Hunter

 |Tilottama Titlee||(6 August 2012 - 29 August 2016) ( separated)|